| |

 horsley views

 We finally took a last lap of the Haritha resort while heading towards the car parking.
 There are pretty cottages amidst greenery and an attractive swimming pool inside.
 There are a couple of other hotels as well other than the government resort.
-It was getting late and we were aware of the Bangalore traffic on a Sunday evening.
-So it was time for us to leave Horsley Hills.
-I wished to visit the ancient Chennakesava Temple.
-It is located 40 km away from Horsley hills and was originally built by the Cholas.
-But pragmatism trumped my romance for old things and we headed home.
+It was getting late, and we were aware of the Bangalore traffic on a Sunday evening.

 On our way back, less than a kilometer away from the Horsley reception we came across the wind rocks viewpoint.
 It had started drizzling by then but the winds drew us out of our car to the wind rock.
 The local name of this place is Gali Bandalu.
-It’s a great picnic spot and has beach umbrellas planted on the rocks.
+Itโ€™s a great picnic spot and has beach umbrellas planted on the rocks.
 I could easily spend a couple of hours here.
 Will do that the next time.

 windrocks

 We did plan to stop at the Gangotri lake, but as I said, it was non-existent at that time.
-So we bid adieu to the dreamy Hills and headed back to our business as usual.
+So, we bid adieu to the dreamy Hills and headed back to our business as usual.

 How to reach Horsley hills

-Well if you stay in Bangalore, Horsley hills is a comfortable 150-km drive one-way.
-Therefore it is an easy one-day trip.
-If you are visiting with family, you may want to spend one night at the resort, but it’s not necessary.
+Well, if you stay in Bangalore, Horsley hills is a comfortable 150-km drive one-way.
+Therefore, it is an easy one-day trip.
+If you are visiting with family, you may want to spend one night at the resort, but itโ€™s not necessary.

 From Chennai, the nearest town of Madanapalle is 250 km.
-It’s doable in one day, but I’d recommend a weekend trip with a one-night stay.
+Itโ€™s doable in one day, but Iโ€™d recommend a weekend trip with a one-night stay.
 Not only will you get enough time to rest but also have the time to explore other places around Horsley hills.

 From Hyderabad, it is 550 km away.
 It is a great destination for a long weekend from Hyderabad.
 On your road trip, you can include Kurnool fort and Gandikota as well.

-Places around Horsley hills
+Places around Horsley Hills

 Other than Kaigal falls there are a few other places near Horsley Hills that you can easily visit on a one-day trip.
 This is the list in order of my preference.